archflow-tech/SRE-tools-library/cheat-sheets/GIT-cheat-sheet/README.md

 done
 ```

-Certainly!
-Here's a Git cheat sheet with the 20 most important commands presented in a markdown table format:
+A Git cheat sheet with the 20 most important commands:

 | Command                                  | Description                                                   |
 |------------------------------------------|---------------------------------------------------------------|